hence-io/slush-hence/README.md

 >

 ## About
-Hence is a shift in modern development methodology, focused intently on build web components at it's core, utilizing Google's Polymer while having a code base built entirely in ES6 / ES2015.
+Hence is a shift in modern development methodology, focused intently on build web components at it's core utilizing Google's Polymer with a code base built entirely in ES6 / ES2015.

-Providing a comprehensive scaffolding and build support, you can get up and running with some base line components effortlessly, leveraging the power of the HenceComp core, an empowering extensible layer on top of Polymer to provide with the flavour of components at your finger tips, and includes some much needed missing abilities not natively found yet in Polymer.
+Providing comprehensive scaffolding and build support, you can get up and running with some base line components effortlessly.
+Leveraging the power of the HenceComp core, an empowering extensible layer on top of Polymer, provides you with the specialized component type at your finger tips, including some much needed abilities not natively found in Polymer.

 Hence's aim is to provide you with a streamlined development & build processes today for the cutting edge technology of tomorrow.
+Build smaller, build smarter!

 ### Component Types
 When creating Hence, fully embracing the web component mindset, we set out to define a key set of component types